SteveAksamit/senior-enrichment/README.md

 1. Clone this repo
 2. 'npm install'
 3. 'npm run build-watch'
+4. 'npm start to create DB'
-4. 'npm run seed' to seed the DB
+5. 'npm run seed' to seed the DB
-5. Go to http://localhost:1337/ in your browser
+6. Go to http://localhost:1337/ in your browser

 ##